-176 A correlation generally used for smooth pipes is the Prandtl friction law, where $A = \log 10/(2k\sqrt{2})$ , with k the von Kármán log-law constant.
+A correlation generally used for smooth pipes is the Prandtl friction law, where $A = \log 10/(2k\sqrt{2})$, with k being the von Kármán log-law constant.
 The standard values A = 2.0, B = 0.8, were derived by fitting the experimental data of Nikuradse (1933).
-Reynolds-number-dependent corrections to the standard friction law were introduced by McKeon et al. (2005) in order to improve the fitting of Superpipe data.
-Figure 2 shows overall agreement of all DNS and experimental data with Prandtl law.
+Reynolds-number-dependent corrections to the standard friction law were introduced by McKeon et al. (2005) in order to improve the fitting of the SuperPipe data.
+Figure 2 shows overall agreement of all DNS and experimental data with the Prandtl law.
 However, closer scrutiny (see the figure insets) highlights some scatter.
-Regarding DNS, all datasets overshoot Prandtl law at low Reynolds number, although to a quite different extent.
-In fact, the data of Wu & Moin (2008), El Khoury et al. (2013), Chin et al. (2014) exceed the theoretical values by up to 4%, whereas our data tend to be much more consistent with those of Ahn et al. (2015).
-We believe that this difference may be related to different grid resolution in the azimuthal direction, which was $R^+\Delta\theta = 7 - 8$ in those previous studies, and 4 - 5 in our DNS.
-Our data in fact show minimal overshoot at low Reynolds number, and consistent undershoot from Prandtl law by about 2%.
-Regarding experiments, Superpipe data typically tend to lie above the theoretical curve by about 2%, whereas the CICLoPE and Hi-Reff data tend to fall short of it.
-Although the range of data overlap is not extensive, it appears that DNS data tend to be more consistent with the CICLoPE and Hi-Reff data than with other datasets.
-Fitting the current DNS data with a functional relationship as (3.2), yields $A \approx 2.102$ , $B \approx 1.148$ , with an inferred value of the von Kármán constant of $k = 0.387 \pm 0.004$ , with uncertainty estimates based on 95% confidence bounds from the curve-fitting procedure.
+Regarding DNS, all datasets overshoot the Prandtl law at low Reynolds number, although to a quite different extent.
+In fact, the data of Wu & Moin (2008), El Khoury et al. (2013) and Chin et al. (2014) exceed the theoretical values by up to 4%, whereas our data tend to be much more consistent with those of Ahn et al. (2015).
+We believe that this difference may be related to different grid resolution in the azimuthal direction, which was $R^+\Delta\theta = 7-8$ in those previous studies, and 4-5 in our DNS.
+Our data in fact show minimal overshoot at low Reynolds number, and consistent undershoot from Prandtl law by approximately 2%.
+Regarding experiments, SuperPipe data typically tend to lie above the theoretical curve by approximately 2%, whereas the CICLoPE and Hi-Reff data tend to fall short of it.
+Although the range of data overlap is not extensive, it appears that DNS data tend to be more consistent with the CICLOPE and Hi-Reff data than with other datasets.
+Fitting the current DNS data with a functional relationship as (3.2), yields $A \approx 2.102$, $B \approx 1.148$, with an inferred value of the von Kármán constant of $k = 0.387 \pm 0.004$, with uncertainty estimates based on 95 % confidence bounds from the curve-fitting procedure.
 This value is extremely close to that suggested by Furuichi et al. (2018), who reported k = 0.386 as an average value over a very wide range of Reynolds numbers, and also very close to values reported in boundary layers (Nagib & Chauhan 2009) and channels (Lee & Moser 2015).
-If this trend is extrapolated, deviations of about 4% from the standard Prandtl law would result at $Re_b = 10^7$ .